Greatest Hits Radio North East Scotland: Programming

+As of July 2025 the entirety of the station's programming is produced outwith Scotland, at Greatest Hits Radio's studios in Birmingham, London and Manchester studios and broadcast on both networks in Scotland and England, with the only Scotland-wide show - the breakfast show which comes from Glasgow being cancelled in favour of expanding the English breakfast show into Scotland.

 News

-Northsound 2 broadcasts local news bulletins hourly from 6am to 7pm on weekdays and from 7am to 1pm at weekends.
+Greatest Hits Radio North East Scotland broadcasts local news bulletins hourly from 6a.m. to 7p.m. on weekdays and from 7a.m. to 1p.m. at weekends.
 Headlines are broadcast on the half hour during weekday breakfast and drivetime shows, alongside sport and traffic bulletins.

 National bulletins from Sky News Radio are carried overnight with bespoke networked Scottish bulletins at weekends, produced from Radio Clyde's newsroom in Clydebank.